WOMEN'S WELLBEING HUB

 The children's counsellors do not undertake court reports or investigative counselling of any kind.

-Circumstances where a child has experienced direct sexual abuse will be referred to appropriately specialised sexual abuse services.
+Circumstances where a child has experienced direct sexual abuse will be referred to appropriately specialized sexual abuse services.

 To enter the child witness counselling program, parents will first need to attend a Parent Information Session.
 This session will provide details to parents in a group session about the impact of domestic violence on children, the aims and objectives of children's counselling and some ideas about how parents might support their children.
 These sessions are provided on a regular basis.